Light Travel Time Effects in Kilonova Models: Results

 To further illustrate this point, in the bottom row of spectra shown in \autoref{fig:snap_v_delay}, we apply a very simple time correction to the time independent results and show that this correction brings the spectra into good agreement.
-This correction is performed by calculating the average travel time of a photon packet for each epoch in our model, and then adding that time to each photon packet in the time-independent model.
+This correction is performed by calculating the average travel time ({$t_{\rm det}$ - $t_{\rm ph}$)} of a photon packet for each epoch in our model contained within the 3 hour $t_{\rm det}$ windows plotted here, and then adding that average travel time to each photon packet in the time-independent model.
+This technique effectively moves the selection window for the photons in the time-independent model: e.g., some photons with a $t_{\rm det}$ falling between the 3 hour windows centred on 1.43 and 2.42 days will then fall into the 2.42 day window with this correction applied.
 Whilst a crude technique, the bottom row of spectra in \autoref{fig:snap_v_delay} are much more similar than the top row.

-The spectra are still not completely in agreement, as can be seen at 1.4 days where the temperature is evolving rapidly and 3.4 days where scattering is beginning to impact the spectral shape, but this simple correction moves them closer to that point.
-Focussing on this 1.4 day spectrum, it follows that the rapid evolution of photospheric temperature leads to an observer seeing photons emitted from a range of different photospheric conditions in quick succession.
+The spectra are still not completely in agreement, as can be seen at 1.43 days where the temperature is evolving rapidly and 3.41 days where scattering is beginning to impact the spectral shape, but this simple correction moves them closer to that point.
+Focussing on this 1.43 day spectrum, it follows that the rapid evolution of photospheric temperature leads to an observer seeing photons emitted from a range of different photospheric conditions in quick succession.
 This makes it a difficult task to decide on one simple temperature shift which provides an adequate correction to the synthetic spectrum.
 Therefore, at these times of rapid photospheric evolution, a more complex treatment would be necessary to increase this alignment, but for our illustrative purposes this simple correction is sufficient.
 Adding this delay effectively shifts the point in the temperature evolution the observer sees.
 Without this correction, the observer sees a photosphere much brighter and bluer using the time-independent modelling method, as can be most clearly seen in the top left plot of \autoref{fig:snap_v_delay}.
 Comparing this to the bottom left plot, post-correction at the same epoch, it can be easily seen that the continuum flux produced is much more similar between the two methods.